-A README file is supplied that details the installation and the QA procedures as well as the necessary adaptations required for use on IBM AIX, Solaris, HP UX, Silicon Graphics IRIX, and PC Linux.
+A README file is supplied that details the installation and the QA procedures as well as the necessary adaptations required for use on the various UNIX systems.

 Appendix 14 - Standard test cases

 The following input files constitute the set of standard test cases.
 This set covers all the code words and is supplied to users to enable them to confirm that a new installation is working correctly.